PROGRAM COMPLETE

 It was decided after discussion with everyone that waste water generated as a result of natural printing/coloring can be recycled and reused through a recharge well.
 Additionally, the water flow from the roof can also be channeled through pipes in the same recharge well for reuse.
 For this water conservation system a small well will be constructed with sedimentation tank and drains for outflow of water.
 There was unanimous agreement for the proposed system and everyone requested to get this done at the earliest !

-Created a recharge well to receive all the filtered wastewater from the wash tanks currently generated during natural printing back into the ground, in two different locations in Kaladera.
+Created a recharge well to receive all the filtered wastewater from the wash tanks currently generated during natural printing back into the ground, in two different locations in Kaladera, at Chaubundy private studio land, and Kaladera community land.

 Given that 1 wash tank uses 10,000-15,000L of water x day, both units are now saving a total of 7.3M L of water x year.

 Based on an average annual rainfall 520 mm, we estimated that these two simple initiatives phase 1 and 2 will harvest approximately 8.3M L in total of water a year.
-Water currently used for watering plants, printing & washing, and domestic use
+Water currently used for watering plants & washing textiles and domestic use.

-Connecting surrounding rooftops in order to harvest rainwater, including the tin shed, to a sedimentation tank and a well in Chaubundi land
+Connecting surrounding rooftops in order to harvest rainwater, including the tin shed, to a sedimentation tank and a well in the Chaubundi studio land.

-The rooftops will be connected to a 100,000 litre cement storage tank, the overflow from this will be directed to the same recharge well that receives the recycled water from the washing and printing.
+The rooftops are connected to a 100,000 litre cement storage tank, the overflow from this will be directed to the same recharge well that receives the recycled water from the washing of printed textiles.

 The calculation is based on an average annual rainfall 520 mm and a total catchment area (roof area) is 20,000 sq ft